msft-mirror-aosp/platform.tools.external_updater/README.md

 When upgrade, the tool will simply run `git merge tag/sha`.

-IMPORTANT: It is suggested to set up a `upstream-master` branch to replicate upstream.
+IMPORTANT: It is suggested to set up a `upstream-main` branch to replicate upstream.
 Because most users don't have the privilege to upload changes not authored by themselves.
 This can be done by filing a bug to componentid:99104.